Creating a Multi-Region Application with AWS Services – Part 2, Data and Replication

 File and object replication should be expected to be eventually consistent.
 The rate at which a given dataset can transfer is a function of the amount of data, I/O bandwidth, network bandwidth, network conditions, and physical distance.

 In addition to replication, you should also back up your data.
 In case of data corruption or accidental deletion, a backup will enable you to recover to the last known good state.
 Also, not all data needs to be replicated in real time.
-For example, if you’re architecting for disaster recovery and your application has a longer RTO (Recovery Time Objective) and RPO (Recovery Time Objective), then replicating backups on a schedule could meet your requirements while being more cost efficient.
+For example, if you’re architecting for disaster recovery and your application has a longer RTO (Recovery Time Objective) and RPO (Recovery Point Objective), then replicating backups on a schedule could meet your requirements while being more cost efficient.
 For these use cases, AWS Backup can automate the backup of your data to meet business requirements, and these backups can be configured to automatically copy backups to one or more AWS Regions or accounts.
 Copy times depend on the size of your backup and the distance it needs to be transferred.
 You should first run tests to determine if this cross-Region copy time will affect your defined RTO and RPO.
 A growing number of services are supported, and this can be especially useful for services that don’t offer real-time replication to another Region such as Amazon Elastic Compute Cloud (Amazon EC2) or Amazon Neptune.

 Figure 1 shows how the data services mentioned can be combined for each resource into an architecture.
 We use Amazon S3 bi-directional replication to keep our bucket objects in sync while allowing writes from either Region.
 Our Amazon EC2-based application servers have an Amazon EFS mount that includes our latest application binaries and supporting files, and we rely on Amazon EFS replication to keep this data in sync across Region deployments.
 Finally, we use AWS Backup to snapshot our EC2 instances and store them as AMI images in our secondary Region.